xarial/codestack/solidworks-api/getting-started/inter-process-communication/invoke-add-in-functions/via-rot/index.md

 API object implementation is using the SOLIDWORKS API directly within its class to handle the request and provide response to API call.

-{% include_relative rot-api-object/GeometryHelperApiObject.cs.codesnippet %}
+{% code-snippet { file-name: rot-api-object/GeometryHelperApiObject.cs } %}

 ### MainAddIn.cs

 This is the implementation of main SOLIDWORKS add-in class.
 The service to handle the functionality is passed directly to API object implementation and called from there to handle the API call.

-{% include_relative rot-api-object/MainAddIn.cs.codesnippet %}
+{% code-snippet { file-name: rot-api-object/MainAddIn.cs } %}

 * By implementing the proxy API object.
 This approach may be considered more beneficial and secure as it doesn't expose any internal objects in its structure.
 All of the requests are handled outside of the proxy class.